bartr/dotfiles/README.md

   - install.sh adds a `source my_zshrc` to `$HOME/.zshrc`
   - since this is the last line in `.zshrc` commands will override previous values
 - Add additional files to your dotfiles repo
-  - You can add a `bin` folder and add to the path
   - You can add a `home` folder and have `install.sh` copy to $HOME
   - Make sure not to include any `secrets` in your public repo!
     - use [Codespaces Secrets](https://github.com/settings/codespaces) to inject